8 April 2024

 Every ISA is different, and depending on what type of account you hold, restrictions and penalties may apply.
 You can make withdrawals from most ISAs assuming the account terms and conditions allow this.
 Any withdrawal of funds cannot be replaced unless you still have some of your remaining ISA allowance for the tax year or if your ISA offers flexibility.
 Remember though that if you wish to transfer your funds to another ISA provider, you must contact your chosen provider to do this on your behalf so you don’t lose the tax free benefits.

 Interest earned from an ISA is tax-free and there is a limit in how much you can invest in each tax year.
-Whereas there is no limit on how much you can invest in a savings account and you would pay tax on interest after the first £1000 of interest earned.
+Whereas there is no limit on how much you can invest in a savings account and you would pay tax on interest after the first £1000 of interest earned or £500 if a higher rate tax payer.
+Additional rate tax payers do not get an allowance.

 Not found what you're looking for?